drouhin balson

 A castrum built by the Romans in the late antiquity and ramparts whose construction began in the 13th century

-Beyond the vineyards, the chance of heritage acquisitions combines the "small" history of Maison Drouhin with the “grand” history of Burgundy.
-It is first in an underground place that a first page is written, in the cellars of the historic Maison in Beaune, where the walls take us back fifteen centuries with the foundations of a Roman castrum.
-It bears witness to the importance of this ancient city through the remains of its enclosing walls.
+Beyond the vineyards, in the heart of Beaune, the "small" history of the Maison Drouhin blends with the “grand” history of Burgundy.
+Underneath the meandering streets, in the cellars of the historic Maison in Beaune, the walls of the cellars take us back fifteen centuries with the foundations of a Roman Castrum.
+These roman architectural remains are a testament to the importance of this ancient city..

 Church, Collegiate Church & Canons